WORDY: Sabra Moore

 423 Milstein Center, 3009 Broadway

 The Barnard Archives and Special Collections are pleased to announce WORDY: Sabra Moore, an exhibition of painted and sewn wall works and artist's books from 1982-2018.
-Opening on Thursday, February 3, 2022, the exhibition includes 15 of Moore's pieced mixed media art works and 12 photocopier artist books dating from 1982-2018, with the majority from the 1980s-1990s.
+Opening on Thursday, March 17, 2022, the exhibition includes 15 of Moore's pieced mixed media art works and 12 photocopier artist books dating from 1982 to 2018, with the majority from the 1980s-1990s.
 The works included in the show incorporate words as a central component: text, wordplays, and puns.
 A collection documenting Moore's work as an organizer, activist, and curator in New York City is housed at the Archives; many of the works exhibited in this show were produced during the period covered by this collection.

-Sabra Moore lives in New Mexico and has exhibited extensively in New York City, Canada, Brazil and New Mexico; her work is in the collections of the Brooklyn Museum, the Guggenheim Museum, MoMA, and the Whitney Museum of Art among others.
-Moore's work work engages with storytelling and quilt-making traditions; explores themes of race, class, and violence; and employs mixed mediums: books, assemblages, and Xerox art.
+Sabra Moore lives in New Mexico and has exhibited extensively in New York City, Canada, Brazil, and New Mexico; her work is in the collections of the Brooklyn Museum, the Guggenheim Museum, MoMA, and the Whitney Museum of Art, among others.
+Moore's work engages with storytelling and quilt-making traditions; explores themes of race, class, and violence; and employs mixed mediums: books, assemblages, and Xerox art.
 Moore's memoir was published by NYU Press in 2016.

 I am a Texas-born artist currently living in New Mexico.
 My work is based on re-interpreting family, social, & natural history through the form of painted & sewn wall works and sculptures and artist’s books.
 My work is a kind of personal archaeology; I see myself as a “literate” granddaughter who has synthesized the quilt-making/storytelling traditions of my rural grandmothers into new forms.
 I usually paint in oil on gessoed paper or wood and often incorporate found materials such as rusted metal or re-used cans.
 These found materials add resonance to my work and are part of its content.
 I often include texts, sometimes as a word play and on occasion, a story.
 The words can be imprinted or written by hand.
 Even if the text or content is difficult or provocative, I seek to arrive at harmony.
 I want to find ways through artmaking to achieve resolution and balance.